viascom/spring-boot-starter-maintenance/README.md

 ### License

-spring-boot-starter-maintenance is released under [The Unlicense](LICENSE).
+spring-boot-starter-maintenance is released under the [Unlicense](LICENSE).

 ```
 This is free and unencumbered software released into the public domain.